 - A statement regarding the reliability of the underlying financial data

 - A discussion of any significant risks or uncertainties associated with the information or transactions being verified

-Importantly, a CPA letter is not a comprehensive audit or review of all financial information or transactions, but rather a limited-scope verification of specific information or transactions.
+Importantly, a Brooklyn CPA letter is not a comprehensive audit or review of all financial information or transactions for New York businesses, but rather a limited-scope verification of specific information or transactions.
 As such, the contents of a CPA letter should be read in conjunction with other relevant financial information and disclosures to fully understand the overall financial picture.

-Cody Ravalli is a highly regarded professional with the CPA services, expertise and knowledge to prepare a CPA letter.
-Clients come to Cody for several reasons, such as:
+Cody Ravalli is a highly regarded professional with the CPA services, expertise and knowledge to prepare a CPA letter in Brooklyn, New York City, and across the U.S. Clients come to Cody for several reasons, such as: